tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 # Acknowledgement

-The authors would like to thank Krzysztof Szarkowicz, Swamy SRK, and Prabhu Raj Villadathu Karunakaran for their review of this document, and for providing valuable feedback on it.
+The authors would like to thank Krzysztof Szarkowicz, Swamy SRK, Navaneetha Krishnan and Prabhu Raj Villadathu Karunakaran for their review of this document, and for providing valuable feedback on it.